boniface/quick.io/docs/overview/programming-with-a-client.rst

 	/server/where-are-you:1=null
 	/qio/callback/1:0={"code": 200, "data": "in the cloud"}

-Notice how, after the colon following the event, the client sent a 1: this is a 64bit unsigned integer that increments with each callback.
-So in this case, the client requested that the server send an event to callback ID 1 with the data it requested from /server/where-are-you.
+Notice how, after the colon following the event, the client sent a 1: this is a 64bit unsigned integer that increments with each callback, and it is managed by the QuickIO client internally.
+So in this case, an event was sent to the server requesting a callback ID 1 with the data it requested from /server/where-are-you.
 The server responded with the JSON-encoded string {"code": 200, "data": "in the cloud"}, meaning that everything went OK (code 200), and that it's "in the cloud", as indicated by "data".
 Also notice that the client sent back a 0 for its callback ID, meaning that it did not want a callback.

 In the above example, we came to the final point about events: all data exchanged between client and server `must` be encoded as JSON.
 No exceptions.
-When the server sends a callback to a client, it will include a status code (typically taking after HTTP status codes, though custom applications may set their own codes), data, and en error message (in the field `err_msg`) if something went wrong.
+When the server sends a callback to a client, it will include a status code (typically taking after HTTP status codes, though custom applications may set their own codes), data, and an error message (in the field `err_msg`) if something went wrong.
 Clients may send arbitrary JSON-encoded data back to the server without error codes and messages; any error codes and messages must be implemented on an application level and are not part of the protocol.

 When using a client, you typically don't need to worry about event formatting and maintaining connections, subscriptions, or anything of the sort: the client will manage all of that for you transparently, and you may simply get your stuff done.